nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Chronotherapeutic:** Pertaining to or involving chronotherapy, often used to describe treatments or approaches that incorporate timing with biological rhythms.

-### Expanded Definition and Usage\nDrug chronotherapy represents a significant advancement in how medications are scheduled and administered to patients, shifting away from a one-size-fits-all approach to a more nuanced and tailored strategy.
+### Expanded Definition and Usage:
+Drug chronotherapy represents a significant advancement in how medications are scheduled and administered to patients, shifting away from a one-size-fits-all approach to a more nuanced and tailored strategy.
 By considering individual biological rhythms, healthcare providers can enhance the therapeutic outcomes for patients with a variety of chronic conditions.
 For instance, administering antihypertensives at night may be more beneficial for some patients, reducing night-time blood pressure spikes and potentially lowering risks associated with cardiovascular events.

 In conclusion, drug chronotherapy is a promising area of personalized medicine, offering the potential for improved patient outcomes through the strategic timing of drug administration.
 As our understanding of human biological rhythms and their impact on drug therapy deepens, the relevance and application of drug chronotherapy are likely to expand, necessitating ongoing research and education in this innovative field.